MAB-100/PSL_Recognition/README.md

 # Pakistan Sign Language Recognition using Computer Vision

 With 5% of any country's population experiencing hearing impairment, there is a crucial need for a national sign language interpreter.
 To address this, we've developed a PSL Interpreter that employs computer vision technology to convert sign language into text with just a camera.
+Built for our "Introduction to Computer Vision" course, under the supervision of Dr. Naeem Akhtar

 ## Usage